garronej/vite-envs/README.md

 Also note that the script runs very fast and thus represent virtually no overhead when starting your container.

 The next step is to set up a clean Dockerfile where there is both node and ngnix available.
-node for being able to run `npx embed-environnement-variables` and Ngnix for serving the app.
+Node for being able to run `npx embed-environnement-variables` and Ngnix for serving the app.
-It is also important to make sure `react-envs` is not bootstraped by `npx in the entypoint`.
+It is also important to make sure `react-envs` is not bootstraped by `npx` in the entypoint.

 # Clean setup example